SiteName

 Emergency Contact Form

 Still interested?
 If so, we encourage you to take the next step and submit an application.
-Whether it's Operations, Administration or Auxiliary, we’re sure you will find the time you invest as a volunteer at the West Friendship Volunteer Fire Department to be time well spent.
+Whether its Operations, Administration, or Auxiliary, we are sure you will find the time you invest as a volunteer at the West Friendship Volunteer Fire Department to be time well spent.